Water: wild, weird and wonderful

 Within a few days of drinking water as and when I needed it, I noticed some miraculous results:

 Other aches and pains faded over the course of a few days.
-Previously my body had ached all over and my knees and feet were painful, my shoulders and neck coming a very close second.
+Previously my body had ached all over and my knees and feet were particularly painful, my shoulders and neck coming a very close second.

 I was no longer thirsty